If you work for yourself as a sole trader, you’ll need to familiarise yourself with the rules on self-employed accounts.

 Using your personal account will warrant additional work and caution, as you must be able to identify and evidence which transactions were personal, and which were business related.
 Keep in mind that most business accounts come with a monthly fee and that account benefits vary quite dramatically from one product to another, so it pays to do your research and shop around.

-Adopt an accounting system – however simple!
+Adopt an accounting system – however basic!

 In general, sole trader self-employed accounts are far easier to manage than limited company accounts.